curl/curl/docs/cmdline-opts/socks5.md

 Use the specified SOCKS5 proxy - but resolve the hostname locally.
 If the port number is not specified, it is assumed at port 1080.

-To specify proxy on a unix domain socket, use localhost for host, e.g.
+To specify proxy on a Unix domain socket, use localhost for host, e.g.
 `socks5://localhost/path/to/socket.sock`

 This option overrides any previous use of --proxy, as they are mutually